Source configuration

 The input_format

 parameter specifies the expected data format of the source.
-Two formats are currently supported:
+The formats currently supported are:

 json